 An eligible requester who is an injured countermeasure recipient may be eligible to receive medical benefits, benefits for lost employment income, or both, as long as he or she provides the appropriate documentation.
 For example, such requesters must submit documentation showing that they have incurred unreimbursable, reasonable, and necessary medical expenses as a result of a covered injury or its health complications to receive medical benefits, and documentation showing that they lost employment income as a result of a covered injury or its health complications for a specified period in order to receive benefits for lost employment income.
 Such documentation requirements are discussed later in this rule.

-An eligible requester who is a survivor of an otherwise eligible deceased injured countermeasure recipient may be able to receive only a death benefit as a survivor, and no other benefits.
+An eligible requester who is a survivor of an otherwise eligible deceased injured countermeasure recipient can only receive a death benefit as a survivor, and no other benefits.
 Such death benefits are only available if the survivors demonstrate to the satisfaction of the Secretary that the death was caused by the covered injury or its health complications.

 The estate of an otherwise eligible deceased injured countermeasure recipient may be eligible to receive medical benefits, benefits for lost employment income, or both if such benefits were accrued, but were not paid in full, during the deceased person’s lifetime.
 Such benefits may be available regardless of the cause of death.
 However, the estate would not be eligible to receive payments for benefits that were not accrued during the deceased person’s lifetime.
 For example, the estate would not be entitled to benefits for projected lost employment income that the injured countermeasure recipient might have earned if he or she had not died.
 In addition, the estate would not be eligible for death benefits, as those benefits are only available to survivors.